Vaeb/Twitch-NoPixel-Only/README.md

 # Twitch-NoPixel-Only

+This extension is currently pending review on the Chrome Web Store.

+---

 Once installed, go to https://www.twitch.tv/directory/game/Grand%20Theft%20Auto%20V to use.

 This extension is specifically aimed at NoPixel viewers on Twitch.
 It has two primary features: